JersumBlub/academic-kickstart/content/home/working.md

 +++
-# A Projects section created with the Portfolio widget.
+# A Featured Publications section created with the Featured Content widget.
+# This section displays publications from `content/publication/` which have
+# `featured = true` in their front matter.

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false